ktbaek/Excess-deaths-Denmark/README.md

 pre-pandemic variation (see Figure 6).
 This is a subjective choice that depends on what one aims to measure.

-Excess deaths are back-calculated from the excess death rates using the age and sex stratified quarterly population numbers.
+Excess deaths were back-calculated from the excess death rates using the age and sex stratified quarterly population numbers.

 Figure 8 and 9 show quarterly excess deaths stratified on age and sex,